-The study of film as a non-narrative medium.
+Studies film as a nonnarrative medium.
 Emphasizes the history of the independent film.
 Recent films and videotapes by artists serve as a basis for production of film by the students in class.

-ARTH 337 Art of India, China and Japan
+ARTH 337 Art of India, China, and Japan

-Survey of the arts of India, China, and Japan presented in their historical and cultural context.
+Survey the arts of India, China, and Japan presented in their historical and cultural context.
 Prerequisite: One course in art history